Equity market

 Inflation:

-India’s Wholesale Price Inflation (WPI) Index came in at 2.36% YoY during the current month as compared to 1.84% for the previous month on account of stable fuel, higher food and lower commodity prices.
+India’s Wholesale Price Inflation (WPI) Index came in at 2.31% YoY during the current month as compared to 2.37% for the previous month on account of stable fuel, higher food and

 Other macro developments (fiscal deficit and household savings)